 1. Talk to them about COVID-19

-Depending on their age and media exposure, they may not more about the virus than we think.
+Depending on their age and media exposure, they may know more about the virus than we think.
 Don’t try to hide from them what is going on in the world as this could cause mis-trust.
-This doesn’t mean allowing them to watch the news with you or reading social media links, its a good idea to monitor small children’s exposure to media reports about the virus.
-Have purposeful discussions with them on what exactly COVId-19 is, where it started, how it spreads and how they can take steps to keep themselves and others around them safe.
+This doesn’t mean allowing them to watch the news with you or reading social media links, it’s a good idea to monitor small children’s exposure to media reports about the virus.
+Have purposeful discussions with them on what exactly COVID-19 is, where it started, how it spreads and how they can take steps to keep themselves and others around them safe.
 Explain new words to them and what they mean, quarantine, isolate, social distancing etc., Older kids will want to hear more in-depth knowledge and information and may at times be the ones bringing this to you from their social media feeds.
 A lesson in how to check credibility of facts and resources can be very useful especially at the moment, where people share so much information before checking it’s authenticity.
 Gently correct any misconceptions they may have heard and encourage them to continue to ask questions.